Quick Facts: Earning an Ed.D. in Maryland

 Salisbury University

-Ed.D. students are also eligible for couple of Salisbury University Scholarships: the modest Diane D. Allen Scholarship and the Audrey C. Christopher Endowment for Education.
+The Office of Graduate Studies has sections on Graduate Assistantships and Financing Graduate School.
+Just be aware that the Good Neighbors Graduate Scholarship discount does not apply to online courses.
+Ed.D. students are eligible for couple of Salisbury University Scholarships: the modest Diane D. Allen Scholarship and the Audrey C. Christopher Endowment for Education.
 You may also want to investigate options for Graduate Research Grants.

 Towson University

-Graduate assistantships and teaching assistantships are available for doctoral students—TU recommends you contact the Ed.D.
+Graduate & teaching assistantships are available for doctoral students—TU recommends you contact the Ed.D.
 Program Director for more info.
 The Office of Graduate Studies has a list of Graduate Fellowships & Scholarships, such as the Terminal Degree Fellowship program.
 We didn’t see any general doctorate of education scholarships in the Towson University Foundation Scholarships database, but you may find awards that relate to your area of particular interest.
 TU also has a payment plan.

 University of Maryland College Park